keystonejs/keystone/.changeset/metal-starfishes-exist.md

 '@keystonejs/app-admin-ui': patch
 ---

-Updated logo on signin and signout pages
+Updated logo on signin and signout pages.